Cross-Region Replication FAQ

 The count for vertices and edges should match if data is in sync.

 Loading jobs themselves are not replicated to the DR cluster.
-However, the data loaded by these loading jobs is replicated over DR.
+However, the data loaded by these loading jobs is replicated.

 Here is a list of all commands and operations that will stop CRR: